-The goal of this step is to steer the model's final hidden state from a region likely to trigger refusal towards one more inclined towards compliance.
-To guide this, we employ a lightweight MLP classifier trained to predict the model's refusal propensity based on its final hidden state.
+\textbf{Synonym Substitution. } The goal of this step is to steer the model's final hidden state from a region likely to trigger refusal towards one more inclined towards compliance.
+We employ a lightweight MLP classifier trained to predict the model's refusal propensity based on its final hidden state.
 This classifier proves to be a reliable guidance signal, achieving approximately 90\% accuracy (Figure \ref{fig:mlp}(a)); see Appendix \ref{append:refusal_mlp} for training details.

 Our editing strategy begins by identifying tokens critical to the model's safety judgment using attention scores.
 We quantify the importance of each token $t_i$ with an attention score $A_i$ (see Appendix \ref{append:attn_cal} for calculation details), calculated as: